 National platform to get your ideas heard and inspire other young women and girls to take action!

-Successful applicants will receive an induction and further skills training for this role, as well as on-going support from UK Youth and all reasonable expenses covered (e.g. travel costs for events).
+Successful applicants will receive an induction and further skills training for this role, as well as on-going support from (Insert Organisation name here) and all reasonable expenses covered (e.g. travel costs for events).

-Note: Due to COVID-19 all training and activities until [insert date] will be through video conferencing platforms.
-In [insert date] we will risk assess what will happen from [insert date].
-Therefore, all activities will happen digitally, but will try our best and get EmpowHER Ambassadors to work with UK Youth to make this as engaging as possible.

-To be involved you need to:
+(Optional to add) To be involved you need to:

 Live in England